Sean-Everett/GT-Cybersecurity-Bootcamp/README.md

 - Metricbeats

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
 - Filebeats is aggregating all the syslogs from the web servers so ELK can analyze and display graphical representations of what has been monitored.
   - ![Filebeat Example](/Images/filebeats-example.png)
-- Metricbeats is aggregating all the netrics from the web servers so ELK can visualize system resources.
+- Metricbeats is aggregating all the netrics from the web servers so ELK can visualize system resources like CPU, memory, network, and disk usage.
   - ![Metricbeat Example](/Images/metricbeats-example.png)

 ### Using the Playbook